 He ate healthily, meditated 1 hour a day and exercised daily.
-Managed to hold down a part time job (It took 15 years for his psychiatrist to help him find a combination of drugs that gave him some semblance of a life, not a life of joy or energy – but the bare minimum to attempt at least looking normal and having a part time job so he didn’t have to try to survive on the Disability Support Pension alone).
-When I met him, he’d been 20 years on medication with the last five years having been mildly helpful.
+Managed to hold down a part time job.
+It had taken 13 years for his excellent psychiatrist to help him find a combination of drugs that gave him some semblance of a life, not a life of joy or energy but the bare minimum to attempt at least looking normal and having a part time job so he didn’t have to try to survive on the Disability Support Pension alone.
+When I met him, he’d been 20 years on medication with the combination tried over the previous seven years having been mildly helpful.
 I guess to Dom, it felt like a big success, to be able to study and to have a job out of that.
 He wasn’t living though.

 It was becoming apparent that he needed to go back on his meds.
 We broke up for a short time as I was finding the relationship extremely difficult, his lack of motivation, his basic lack of wellness.
 We were not apart for long, I need to tell you that underneath that unwellness is a heart of pure gold, a great humanitarian and a wealth of desire to get better.
 Dom is the brightest most intelligent man I have ever met and coupled with that is a humble outlook, and an openness to try new things.

-As I mentioned earlier, I worked in mental health and I had heard some clients saying that since they got diagnosed with Pyrrole Disorder, they were loads better.
-One had severe anxiety and depression and the other had schizophrenia.
-The client with schizophrenia raved about the effects but sadly she was not consistent with her supplements and became unwell after stopping her medication abruptly.
-I worked for Medicare Local partners in recovery program and I asked for some funding to get other clients tested.
-Sadly they declined.
+As I mentioned earlier, I worked in Mental Health and I had heard some clients saying that since they got diagnosed with Pyrrole Disorder, they were much better.
+One had severe Anxiety and Depression and the other had Schizophrenia.
+The client with Schizophrenia raved about the effects but sadly she was not consistent with her supplements and became unwell after stopping her medication abruptly.
+I worked for the Medicare Local Partners In Recovery program and I asked for some funding to get other clients tested.
+Sadly, they declined.

 I asked Dom if he would get tested, and I gave him some information.
-Dom was open but HIGHLY sceptical lol.
+Dom was open but HIGHLY sceptical!.
 He did a lot of research (and there’s not much out there) before committing to going.
 I am sure it was only because he loves me a lot that he agreed, however, he is not the sort of person to shut off to things either.
-I was excited he agreed, so I thought, ‘strike while the irons hot!!’ and in quite uncharacteristically pushy behaviour for me, I booked an appointment for him and sent him the details of how to get there!
+I was excited he agreed, so I thought, “strike while the iron’s hot!!” and in quite uncharacteristically pushy behaviour for me, I booked an appointment for him and sent him the details of how to get there!
 I said to him, lets at least rule out the physical side.
 I had wondered if it was a spiritual thing also or if he needed acupuncture, or a hypnotist.
 I was obsessed and desperate to see him well.

 Dom went along to the appointment, and came back mildly interested (but not terribly convinced).
 He attended the second appointment and got his results back Pyrrole levels 46!!
 (5 is considered normal and 15 is high) and under-methylated.
-He bought the supplements recommended and made sure I knew they were ‘very expensive’!!!!
+He bought the supplements recommended and made sure I knew they were “very expensive”!!!!
 Especially on top of the doctor’s appointment and the blood tests.
 It’s true they were expensive, it all was.
-But I said, “well what have you got to lose?” he totally agreed.
+But I said, “well what have you got to lose?”
+He completely agreed.